NotFounds/HttpServerForCompetition/README.md

 # HttpServerForCompetition
 + This Program is written by C# and Html, js, css...
-+ You can make a simple competition server.
++ You can make a simple competition server in LAN.

 # Feature
 + Port Setting